I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Jockey to the Fair (traditional set): Jig (6/8).

-Jump: From the very simple vertical jump on two feet, to the flying BIRD LEAP, Irish dance does a lot of jumping.
+Jump: From the very simple vertical jump on two feet, to a jump with a spin, to the flying BIRD LEAP, Irish dance does a lot of jumping.

 K